pyodide/pyodide-pack/README.md

    pd.DataFrame([10])
    ```

-   This application can run with Pyodide, and will need to download around 21MB of packages, including numpy, scipy, scikit-learn and joblib, in addition to ~7.5MB for CPython with stdlib.
+   This application can run with Pyodide, and will need to download around X MB of packages, including numpy, pandas in addition to ~7.5MB for CPython with stdlib.

 2. Create the package bundle,